-With house and land packages there’s typically two options.
+With house and land packages there’s typically three options.

 Where you pay for the land up front and then engage the builder to build you a house paying in progress payments for the build to the builder as per a normal building contract (see: https://www.uploans.com.au/stage1).
 You get one normal residential sale contract for the land and a second for the build (typically).